yves-d/ANZx-FXCalculator/README.md

 2. Load the appropriate currency exchanger via the 'ICurrencyExchangeFactory', based on the settlement method.

-3. Load the 'ExchangeInstrument' based off the settlement method - that is to say, load all the necessary data to calculation the rate and determine the decimal precision.
+3. Load the 'ExchangeInstrument' based off the settlement method - that is to say, load all the necessary data to calculate the rate and determine the decimal precision.

-4. Finally, exchange the amount, using the 'ExchangeIntrument'.
+4. Finally, exchange the amount, using the 'ExchangeInstrument'.

 #### CurrencyLoader
 The CurrencyLoader is the intermediary between the data layer and the application layer.
 As the data in the cross table only has half of the data provided (using the symmetrical approach hinted at in the instructions), the CurrencyLoader completes the opposite pairs, if the data is not present in the data layer.